 About Ryerson University

-At the intersection of mind and action, Ryerson is recognized for the following:
+At the intersection of mind and action, Ryerson is recognized for:

-- as a leading centre for learning in action
+- Being a leading centre for learning in action

-- an education that will prepare you to lead and adapt in an ever-changing world
+- Providing an education that will prepare you to lead and adapt in an ever-changing world

 - Bachelor of Applied Science (BASc)